alexinea/Extensions.Configuration.Toml/README.md

 Supports following runtimes:

++ .NET 5
 + .NET Core
 + .NET Framework 4.5.1 or higher

+Tips for older versions:

-Yaml Configuration Provider provides 1.x, 2.x, and 3.x versions, which correspond to the Microsoft.Extensions.Configuration of the three eras.
+> Toml Configuration Provider provides 1.x, 2.x, and 3.x versions, which correspond to the Microsoft.Extensions.Configuration of the three eras.
 You can choose the applicable version.

+Starting from 5.0, our dependencies will be consistent with Microsoft.Extensions.Configuration.

 ## Installing